andrea-ballatore/litter-dynamics/datasets/netherlands_litterati_litter/README.md

 ## Source data

-The Litterati litter data that underpins the study is in these files:
+The Litterati litter data that underpins the study is in these files, distributed under CC-BY-SA 4.0:

 - `litterati_litter_points.csv.gz`: